j50n/deno-proc/README.md

 The new API is stabilizing and the code is working.
 New tests are being added regularly.
 Obviously the documentation is a work in progress.
 Refactors are likely before the 1.0.0 release.

+The new API is a nice way to work with `AsyncIterable` in general.
+It also blends in a really nice way to work with child processes where things like errors _just work_ and you don't have to worry about resource leaks.